polterguy/magic/README.md

 ## Notice

-If you are looking for the version of Magic that the MSDN article describes, you can [find it here](https://github.com/polterguy/magic/releases/tag/v3.0).
+If you are looking for the version of Magic that the Super DRY MSDN article describes, you can [find it here](https://github.com/polterguy/magic/releases/tag/v3.0).
 This is the last release of that codebase though, and I intend to completely change the library to exclusively be built around Hyperlambda for all future releases.